-Washington Latin grants enrollment preferences in this order: 1.
-Siblings of current students; 2.
-Children of current full-time employees who are DC residents; 3.
-Siblings of newly-admitted students.
+Washington Latin grants enrollment preferences in this order:

+- 1. Siblings of attending (current) students - 2.
+Children of current full-time employees who are DC residents - 3.
+Siblings of newly-admitted students

 Details of the Washington Latin sibling policy are as follows:

 - To enroll a sibling of a current Latin student, the parent or guardian must complete and submit an enrollment application through MySchoolDC by the designated deadline. - o If an enrollment application for a sibling is not received by the application deadline, he/she will not qualify for enrollment under the Sibling Preference Policy. - o A sibling is defined as a biological, adopted, foster, or step-brother or sister with the same primary residence as the current Washington Latin student.
-Cousins, nieces, nephews, and unrelated children sharing an address with a Washington Latin student are not considered siblings. - o If, for any reason, the current Washington Latin student on whom the sibling preference was based withdraws from Latin before the start of the school year, the newly-enrolled sibling may be removed from enrollment and placed on the waiting list. - Washington Latin also provides a sibling-offered preference.
+Cousins, nieces, nephews, and unrelated children sharing an address with a Washington Latin student are not considered siblings UNLESS there is a documented legal guardianship in place.

+- o If, for any reason, the current Washington Latin student on whom the sibling preference was based withdraws from Latin before the start of the school year, the newly-enrolled sibling may be removed from enrollment and placed on the waiting list. - Washington Latin also provides a sibling-offered preference.
 This preference is provided to students whose siblings are matched to our school through the MySchoolDC lottery.
 Once a student receives a space and is enrolled, all qualified siblings are moved up to the next available position for their grade.
-Note that the sibling-offered preference does not always result in the sibling securing a seat at Latin. - Children of our full-time employees who are DC residents at the time of the lottery are eligible for our staff preference Admission is limited to Grades 5-9.
+Note that the sibling-offered preference does not always result in the sibling securing a seat at Latin. - Children of our full-time employees who are DC residents at the time of the lottery are eligible for our staff preference.
+Admission is limited to Grades 5-9.
 This preference is applied after the sibling-enrolled preference and before the sibling-offered preference.
-Employees' children may not

-- exceed 10 percent of the school's total student body.
-To be considered for the employee preference, an employee must work a minimum of 20 hours per week. - Enrollment preferences are not a mandated policy for DC public charter schools.
+Employees' children may not exceed 10 percent of the school's total student body.
+To be considered for the employee preference, an employee must work a minimum of 20 hours per week and be employed for a year prior to submitting for this preference in the lottery. - Enrollment preferences are not a mandated policy for DC public charter schools.
 If Washington Latin does not offer any of these enrollment preferences during an enrollment period, siblings and employee children will be treated like all other applicants through the MySchoolDC lottery.